snovaisg/ICD-Mappings/README.md

 # ICDMappings
 This tool helps working with ICD codes.
 It maps between ICD versions (such as between ICD9 and ICD10).
-Also maps to other codings such as CCS (Computer Software Classification), and CCI (Chronic Condition Indicator).
+Also maps to other codings such as CCS (Computer Software Classification), and classifies ICD9 codes as chronic or not thanks to CCI (Chronic Condition Indicator).

 # Installation